gr0sabi/gr0sabi.github.io/_posts/2020-05-02-openadmin-write-up-hackthebox.md

 ?>
 ```

-Enumerating the database gives some hashes.
+Awesome, we have a password!
+Further enumerating the database gives some hashes.
 ![](\assets\images\htb\openadmin\OpenAdmin-HTB.gif)

+## Getting Jimmy

 The hashes were essentially useless.
 But we have another way!
 A quick look at `/etc/passwd` reveals two regular users: jimmy & joanna.
 A quick try with jimmy and the `n1nj4W4rri0R!` password gets us a SSH session and some interesting finds with LinPEAS!
 ![](\assets\images\htb\openadmin\linpeas1-openadmin.png)